QUASI-DEV/www/md/faq.md

 ### How much will the Ethereum Computer cost?

 We're still defining the Ethereum Computer cost of productions, as they will be dependent on many factors, including product design (we want the Ethereum Computer to become a worthy conversation piece for your desk).
-It is our intention to keep it very accessible and we are aiming for a RRP of roughly USD $249 or equivalent (pricing may vary by location).
+It is our intention to keep it very accessible and we are aiming for an MSRP of roughly USD $99 for the lower end model and USD $199 for the higher end model (pricing may vary by location).